Unsupervised Learning

 The Lebanon Trade

 Early violations - machinegun fire at an ambulance crew in Nabatieh, a strike that killed one person in Kounine - are tactical, not the strategic escalation the sabotage pattern tracks.
-The pattern-level test is whether Israel uses the ten-day window to launch something larger.
+The pattern-level test is whether Israel uses the window to launch something larger.

 Board State Check

 Iran.
 Hormuz opening gambit failed.
 Blockade strangling port revenue.
-The IRGC demonstrated it can still fire on ships, but firing on Indian-flagged tankers - India depends on seaborne oil imports for the vast majority of its energy - is a strange way to build the international coalition you need to break the blockade.
+The IRGC demonstrated it can still fire on ships, but firing on Indian-flagged tankers - India depends on seaborne oil for the vast majority of its energy - is a strange way to build the international coalition you need to break the blockade.
 Tehran is studying "fresh US proposals" whose content is unknown.
-Use Pakistan's shuttle diplomacy as a face-saving relay to test whether any enrichment rights survive the blockade, while maintaining the Hormuz closure as the one remaining lever the blockade has not fully neutralized.
+Use Pakistan's shuttle diplomacy as a face-saving relay to test whether any enrichment rights survive the blockade, while maintaining the Hormuz closure as the one lever the blockade has not fully neutralized.

 Prediction Scoring